Pediatric Sedation Research Consortium

 Organizations interested in participating in the PSRC may do so by joining the Society as an institutional member.

 Access to the Pediatric Sedation Research Consortium (PSRC)

 Critical to the continued development of the emerging field of pediatric sedation is the need for continued data collection and research into practice patterns and performance.
 Since its inception the PSRC has collected sedation cases in a searchable database.
 Data collection, analysis, quality improvement, and research are our primary focus.

 Our data collection, storage, and quarterly performance reports have formed the basis of quality assurance/improvement efforts in hospitals across the country.

-The PSRC provides institutions with quarterly reports of their current and aggregate pediatric sedation performance, as well as the performance of the entire consortium, to use as a benchmark.
+Institutional members can generate live and up-to-date reports of their current and aggregate sedation performance, as well as the performance of peer group institutions and the entire consortium to use for quality benchmarking.